We're celebrating 40 million cartridges saved from landfill

 We'd like to say thank you to all our partners and the countless Australians who recycle their cartridges giving them new lives in road surfaces, pens and recycled artists ink.

-We look forward to continuing this success in 2019!
+We look forward to continuing this success.

 Find out how to get a collection box for your workplace here.